Cloud-Code-Academy/dsa_compsci/force-app/main/default/apexdeepdive/string deep dive/toUpperCase/toUpperCase.md

 System.debug('Matching Contacts: ' + results.size());
 ```

+---

-### Challenge: Using `toUpperCase()`
+### Challenge: Using `toUpperCase()` for Data Consistency

 Imagine you are developing a part of a Salesforce application that handles user input for a job application form.
 The application responses are stored in a custom object, and one of the fields captures the job title of the applicant.
 To maintain consistency in the database, all job titles need to be stored in uppercase.

 **Your task:**
-Write a piece of Apex code that accepts a string input representing the job title and converts it to uppercase.
-Declare a variable `jobTitle` and initialize it with the value of a tech role you would like to have.
-Example: "software engineer", "Salesforce Developer", "Consultant".
-Convert `jobTitle` to uppercase and store the result in a new variable `formattedJobTitle`.
-Finally, return `formattedJobTitle`.
+Write code that processes a job title string entered by a user, converts it to uppercase using the `toUpperCase()` method, and stores the result in a variable.
+You will start with a predefined job title string and need to implement the conversion logic.